g4m3m4g/picoctf-challenges-guideline/README.md

 ## 🧠 Philosophy & Ethics

-To maintain the integrity of the picoCTF competition and follow Carnegie Mellon University's (CMU) Terms of Service, this repository adheres to the following rules:
+To maintain the integrity of the CyLab Security Academy competition and follow Carnegie Mellon University's (CMU) Terms of Service, this repository adheres to the following rules:

 1.  **No Flags Provided:** I will **never** post a direct flag.
 The goal is to learn the "How," not just the "Result."
 2.  **Focus on Methodology:** I document the logical steps, the tools used, and the underlying security concepts (e.g., RSA padding, SQL injection patterns, or Buffer Overflows).